Chapter 100 BWV 203 Amore traditore

 A cantata for bass voice for an unknown occasion.

 Like C 209 discussed in the next chapter, C 203 is an oddity.
 Both works are set in Italian, the only ones in Bach's repertoire.
 Their authenticity has been challenged, principally due to inadequate sources, yet they bear unmistakable Bachian fingerprints.
-Both follow the Italian solo cantata tradition which was certainly not unknown in Germany in Bach's lifetime and the texts are particularly subjective in the manner of the Italian and English madrigals of the late sixteenth and early seventeenth centuries; the first deals with the pain of unrequited love and the second with human sorrow and distress of parting.
+Both follow the Italian solo cantata tradition, which was certainly not unknown in Germany in Bach's lifetime, and the texts are particularly subjective in the manner of the Italian and English madrigals of the late sixteenth and early seventeenth centuries; the first deals with the pain of unrequited love and the second with human sorrow and distress of parting.

 Each is scored for a chamber group suggesting domestic performance, although no one has been able to pinpoint definite occasions for which they might have been written.
 The most probable period of composition is during Bach's years at Cöthen, where Italian cantatas were a part of the repertoire, although it is possible that they may have been commissions from German towns where the culture of Mediterranean music had become strong.
 Such works as these may have been produced, not necessarily for particular events, but as a part of the regular Cöthen entertainment programme.

-Of the two, C 203 is the smaller work consisting of only three movements and requiring a minimum of two performers, a singer and a harpsichordist.
-It is, however, more probable that a gamba or cello would have added to the bass line, particularly in the first two movements.
+Of the two, C 203 is the smaller work, consisting of only three movements and requiring a minimum of two performers, a singer and a harpsichordist.
+It is, however, more probable that a gamba or cello would have been added to the bass line, particularly in the first two movements.
 The left hand part of the harpsichord in the second aria is highly idiomatic in its keyboard writing and was probably not doubled.
 And if Bach intended that only the harpsichord should be used throughout, why write out the full part in one aria and not the other?

 The bass line of the first aria is of a melodic, cantabile character and it is difficult to believe that it was intended to be played just on a keyboard instrument; the imitations between it and the vocal line, from the very beginning, seem to demand a sustaining, singing tone quality.
-Directors will make different choices but it makes most musical sense for the first aria and recitative to be performed with cello/gamba and harpsichord and the last movement to make use of just the latter instrument.
+Directors will make different choices, but it makes most musical sense for the first aria and recitative to be performed with cello/gamba and harpsichord and the last movement to make use of only the latter instrument.

 The opening ritornello theme of the first movement is powerful, varied and wholly Bachian in character.
 In just three bars it casts itself over a range of more than two octaves, settling quickly into a strong quaver sequence.

-Just before the vocal entry it offers a hint of the chromaticism to come.
+Just before the vocal entry, it offers a hint of the chromaticism to come.
 The lyric of the first section of what transpires to be a da capo movement is direct, but not as overly exaggerated as is often the case with such texts----treacherous Love, you will deceive me no more.